 If you’re trying to go cold turkey on the food you enjoy then, at some point, your will power WILL fail.
 You’ll give in to temptation.
 Someone might bring mince pies into the office when you’re having a crappy day and you’ll accidentally inhale 3 of them as you walk past the ‘treat table’.
 Maybe you’ll go to a party with friends, have one too many Strawberry Daiquiris and end up in the Kebab shop.

-Life is an endless stream of birthdays, celebrations, social events and holidays – you can’t avoid these things, they have to be considered part of the plan.
+Life is an endless stream of birthdays, celebrations, social events and holidays – you can’t avoid these things, they are an important part of our social lives and have to be considered part of the plan.

 So you eat something ‘bad’, then what?